 What was the inspiration behind starting your own blog and Instagram account?

 I’ve always been a fan of using social media and joining the newest platform.
 When I discovered Blogger through Gmail I thought it would be cool to keep a diary of my purchases, after all, I was a beauty junkie with a department store discount to tempt me to buy more!

-When Instagram first appeared I wanted to join to see what it was about but didn’t think it would be as big as it is today.
+When I first set up an Instagram business account I only wanted to join to see what it was about but didn’t think it would be as big as it is today.

 At what moment did you realise you could start making a living from your social media?
 Were there any posts which had a significant impact on your following?